Leave a legacy

 Every pound we receive goes into work that promote and protect shooting, so you can be confident that your legacy will have a real impact, both for today and in the future.

-Many years will hopefully elapse between the writing of your will and the time when BASC receives your legacy.
-If there is a particular aspect of our work you would wish your gift to be put towards, it is possible to include this at the time of drafting your will.
+Many years will hopefully elapse between the writing of your Will and the time when BASC receives your legacy.

 The key areas that we use legacies are: